The Solemnity of the Most Holy Trinity: Year B.

 Wed. …The mystery of ‘Three Divine Persons’ in ‘One’ God, the ‘Blessed Trinity’ has been presented to us as a family united as ‘One’ by love.
 Through Christ’s sacrifice on the Cross for the redemption of all humanity, we have become God’s sons and daughters, the brothers and sisters of Christ, transformed by the Holy Spirit at our baptism.
 Have we fully accepted Christ’s invitation to be part of God’s family?

-Sat. …The ‘Blessed Trinity’ is about a living God, who is a blessing for the poor and outcast, who confronts the power of evil.
+Sat. …The ‘Blessed Trinity’ is about a living God, who is a blessing for the poor and outcast, who confronts the power of evil, who has compassion for all human suffering, who heals the wounds of hatred with love.
 As part of God’s family we must go and live the same.
+Every human being has immense potential.
+To help others explore and develop this potential is a privilege and a challenge.
 When we are given the opportunity we must pursue it diligently, with love and humility.
 Jesus said, “Go therefore and make disciples of all nations”.

 Prayer after the Daily Reflection.